-Trey Cox a litigation partner in our Dallas Gibson Dunn office.
-He is an accomplished and sought after advocate and trial lawyer.
+Trey Cox is an accomplished and sought after advocate and trial lawyer and Co-Partner-In-Charge of the Dallas office.
 He has spent his entire professional life as a courtroom attorney and litigator helping clients resolve large, complicated and often high-profile business disputes.
-His courtroom experience is unusually broad and extensive.
+His courtroom experience is broad and extensive.
 He has tried over 35 cases involving trade secrets, breach of fiduciary duty, securities fraud, product liability, trademark, insurance coverage, energy, oil and gas and partnership disputes.
 He has achieved success for a variety of clients – both defendants and plaintiffs, from big energy companies to a lone individual businessman battling the odds.

 Mr. Cox’s cases have been featured in The Wall Street Journal, The New York Times, The Los Angeles Times, The Dallas Morning News, Bloomberg News and the Houston Chronicle, among many other publications.
-His last trial – a commercial plaintiff-side partnership dispute in 2019 — was recently recognized as one of the Top 20 Verdicts in Texas.
-Mr. Cox has handled cases from both cradle to grave and dropped in thirty days before a trial to lead the attack.
-His trial experience provides a real advantage in focusing the entire preparation process on what matters most — how to effectively and efficiently marshal the proof to prevail on the key issues.
+His last trial – a commercial plaintiff-side partnership dispute – was recently recognized as one of the Top 20 Verdicts in Texas.
+His trial experience provides a real advantage in focusing the entire preparation process on what matters most – how to effectively and efficiently marshal the proof to prevail on the key issues.

 Mr. Cox is active outside of the courtroom as well; he is committed to serving the legal profession.
 Progressive and innovative, he has earned a reputation as a thought leader in using technology to create clear, memorable and persuasive jury communication.
 His focus is on courtroom presentations that make judges and juries take notice.
 He has lectured throughout the country and authored numerous legal articles, white papers, and books.
 He has served as a featured lecturer at many of the nation’s top law schools, including University of Virginia School of Law, University of Texas School of Law and SMU Dedman School of Law.
 Following each of his jury trials, he interviews the jurors to understand and analyze their decision-making and thought process.
 With the help of a former Texas state court judge, he has turned these interviews and insights into a book, The Jury Rules: The Rules Every Juror Wants Every Trial Lawyer To Know and Use.

-- In March of 2019, Mr. Cox was lead trial lawyer in a real estate partnership dispute in Texas state court that resulted in a complete victory verdict of $18 million for his client.
-Recently, this verdict was recognized as on the top 20 jury verdicts in Texas for 2019.
+- Mr. Cox was lead trial lawyer in a real estate partnership dispute in Texas state court that resulted in a complete victory verdict of $18 million for his client.
+Recently, this verdict was recognized as a top 20 jury verdict in Texas.

 - In Texas state court, Mr. Cox obtained temporary restraining order and subsequently negotiated settlement after three days of trial in significant non-compete and trade secrets litigation involving two major government contractors.